alobanov11/NavigatorSwift/README.md

 ## How to use

-Define an object which conform `NavigationRootProvider` protocol or use standart `WindowNavigationRootProvider()`.
+Define an object which conform `NavigationProvider` protocol or use standart `WindowNavigationProvider()`.
 Instantiate `Navigator(rootProvider:)`.
 If you want to go forward use `Presentable` protocol, by default `UIViewController` conform the protocol.

 ```swift